 Gregory Scott, M.A., CCC-SLP

 Gregory joined the AIS staff in 2021.
-He lives in Minneapolis, MN and he is excited to expand AIS services for people who stutter and their families to the Midwest!
+He lives in Los Angeles, CA, where he is excited to expand AIS services for people who stutter and their families on the West Coast.